xtrent777x/terminal-readme/README.md

 ## Description

 This project is to help generate a professional readme from the command line.
 The user will/is prompted with several questions.
-That data is taken and put into a README.md document that will generate upon completion of all the questions
+That data is taken and put into a README.md document that will generate upon completion of all the questions.
+Node, JavaScript, NPM and ES6 were used in the creation this project.

 ## Language